libp2p/specs/peer-ids/peer-ids.md

   1. Encode the public key into the protobuf.
   2. Serialize the protobuf containing the public key into bytes using the [canonical protobuf encoding](https://developers.google.com/protocol-buffers/docs/encoding).
   3. If the length of the serialized bytes <= 42, then we compute the "identity" multihash of the serialized bytes.
 In other words, no hashing is performed, but the [multihash format is still followed](https://github.com/multiformats/multihash) (byte plus varint plus serialized bytes).
-The idea here is that if the serialized byte array is short enough, we can fit it in a multihash proto without having to condense it using a hash function.
+The idea here is that if the serialized byte array is short enough, we can fit it in a multihash verbatim without having to condense it using a hash function.
   4. If the length is >42, then we hash it using it using the SHA256 multihash.

 Peer Ids are multihashes, and they are often encoded into strings, most commonly using a base58 encoding with the alphabet used by bitcoin (`base58btc`).